tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

             ![Save is highlighted at the top, and two log items are selected and highlighted below.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image60.png "Save the logs")

+        x.
+Repeat for all remaining Network Security Groups

 ### Task 3: Test network security group rules \#2

 1. Switch back to the **PAW-1** virtual machine